Johns (film): Plot

-It's Christmas Eve and John (David Arquette) is asleep in a Los Angeles park.
+It is Christmas Eve, and John (David Arquette) is asleep in a Los Angeles park.
 He awakens as someone is stealing his shoes, in which he keeps his money.
-He chases the thief but can't catch him.
-John is angered not only because those are his "lucky" sneakers but because he's trying to accumulate enough money for an overnight stay in a fancy hotel to celebrate his birthday, which is also Christmas.
-Each time John puts any money together, via prostitution or stealing from clients, it's taken from him either by robbery or in payback for a drug deal where he burned the dealer.
+He chases the thief but cannot catch him.
+John is angered not only because those are his lucky sneakers but because he is trying to accumulate enough money for an overnight stay in a fancy hotel to celebrate his birthday, which is also Christmas.
+Each time John puts any money together, via prostitution or stealing from clients, it is taken from him either by robbery or in payback for a drug deal where he burned the dealer.

-Meanwhile, Donner (Lukas Haas), a fellow hustler who's new to the streets and has fallen for John, tries to convince John to go with him to Branson, Missouri.
+Meanwhile, Donner (Lukas Haas), a fellow hustler who is new to the streets and has fallen for John, tries to convince John to go with him to Branson, Missouri.
 Donner has a relative who runs a theme park there who can get them jobs.
 John is initially resistant to the idea but, after some particularly bad experiences, agrees to go.

-John and Donner have enough money for two bus tickets to Branson but John takes one last "date" to earn money for expenses.
-After their sexual encounter at a motel, however, John's "date" is remorseful for having gone through with the act.
-He insists to John that he's not gay.
-John smiles and says he isn't either.
-But his "date" believes that John is making a mockery of him and turns violent, beating John to death mercilessly.
+John and Donner have enough money for two bus tickets to Branson but John takes one last date to earn money for expenses.
+After their sexual encounter at a motel, however, John's date is remorseful for having gone through with the act.
+He insists to John that he is not gay.
+John smiles and says that he is not either.
+But his date believes that John is making a mockery of him and turns violent, beating John to death mercilessly.

 Donner goes in search of John and finds him at the motel.
-Donner drags John's lifeless body from the bathroom to the bed and tearfully confesses that he's the one who stole John's sneakers and money in a desperate attempt to persuade John to leave town with him.
+Donner drags John's lifeless body from the bathroom to the bed and tearfully confesses that he is the one who stole the sneakers and money in a desperate attempt to persuade John to leave town with him.